How to make your own Amazon Kindle ebook in just hours

 Of course, those of us with the wherewithal can just turn over the duties of formatting our book to work on Kindles to paid professionals (and hope that the results match our desires).
 But that can be expensive enough to be prohibitive for many of the rest of us.

-So I'm here to emphasize what the other 2% of online voices are saying, circa mid-2013: it's far easier and simpler to make your novel into a Kindle ebook yourself, than most sources today claim, or perhaps realize.
+So I'm here to emphasize what the other 2% of online voices are saying, circa early 2016: it's far easier and simpler to make your novel into a Kindle ebook yourself, than most sources today claim, or perhaps realize.

 I'm speaking only about typical novels though, which don't require internal images, or exotically formatted text passages in their pages.
 Once you get into those things, you may well have to delve into the more complex areas of the fluctuating Kindle format.

 The How-To Synopsis